wrench-project/pmbs2025_calibration_casestudy2_reproducibility/calibration/README.md

 # Running the Scripts

 ## `SMPISimulator.py`
-This file not only implements the SMPISimulator class but also functions as a command-line utility that takes a list of simulator arguments to execute a single simulation run.
+This file not only implements the `SMPISimulator` class but also functions as a command-line utility that takes a list of simulator arguments to execute a single simulation run, invoked as:

 ```bash
 ./SMPISimulator.py
 ```

 ## `run_smpi_calibrator.py`
+The calibrator is invoked as:

 ```bash
 ./run_smpi_calibrator.py
 ```

 ---